-- 4. Shut down the engine, and remove the key from the ignition. - 5.
-Engage the reel safety props.
-For instructions, refer to Engaging Reel Safety Props, page 39. - 6.
-Retrieve the knifehead shields from the manual storage case. - 7.
-Place knifehead shield (A) against the endsheet as shown.
+- Shut down the engine, and remove the key from the ignition. - Engage the reel safety props.
+For instructions, refer to Engaging Reel Safety Props, page 39.
+5. - Retrieve the knifehead shields from the manual storage case.
+6. - Place knifehead shield (A) against the endsheet as shown.
 Align the shield so that the cutout matches the profile of the knifehead and/or the hold-downs. - 8.
 Align the mounting holes and secure the shield with two M10 x 30 hex head bolts, washers (B), and nuts. - 9.
-Tighten bolts (B) just enough to hold knifehead shield (A) in place while allowing the shield to be as close to the knifehead as possible. - 10.
-Manually rotate the knife drive box pulley to move the knife and check for interference between the knifehead and knifehead shield (A).
-Adjust the knifehead shield to eliminate any interference with the knife.
+Tighten bolts (B) just enough to hold knifehead shield (A) in place while allowing the shield to be as close to the

-Figure 3.146: Knifehead Shield
+Figure 3.150: Knifehead Shield